Stress and poor posture are two of the most common reasons why tension and pain build up in the back, shoulders, neck, and head.

 Developed by Australian actor F.M.
 Alexander in the 1890s, and now recognised by the NHS, the technique is seen as a way to inhabit the body ‘in the way nature intended’.

 After experiencing untreatable chronic laryngitis, Alexander realised that his condition had been caused by a build-up of tension in his neck and body over the years.
-This led him to explore the idea of unlearning bad posture habits in order to treat issues with the spine, neck, and head – and also to help the body relax and release tension.
+This led him to explore the idea of unlearning bad posture habits to treat issues with the spine, neck, and head – and also to help the body relax and release tension.

 Clients are usually advised to wear comfortable, loose-fitting clothing that allows for free movement.